 - 1. A person who applies for a development permit or a building permit for a proposed development in accordance with section 6 of this Bylaw on or after January 1, 2021 shall pay a development levy based on the following formula: - a.
-Net Development Area (per hectare) x \$299,000 = Total Development Levy for residential and commercial development; and - b.
-Net Development Area (per hectare) x \$99,670 = Total Development Levy for industrial development calculated in accordance with the Application of Fees as described in the Administration and Calculation of Servicing Agreement Fees and Levies policy.
+Net Development Area (per hectare) x \$299,000 = Total DevelopmentLevy for residential and commercial development; and - b.
+Net Development Area (per hectare) x \$99,670 = Total Development Levyfor industrial development calculated in accordance with the Application of Servicing Agreement Fees and Development Levies as described in Schedule A, being The Development Charges Policy.